When it comes to winter comfort food, a good old-fashioned beef stew is about as good as it gets.

 Chances are you have carrots, celery, potatoes, and garlic ready to go.
 And your spice rack probably has parsley, rosemary, and black pepper.

-This dish is so easy to make.
-Just braise your meat and simmer with the spices for an hour.
-Then add in your vegetables and thickener and leave for another hour.
+Just braise the meat and simmer with the spices for an hour.
+Then add in the vegetables and thickener and leave for another hour.

 Once you’ve tasted the melt-in-your-mouth beef and thick and flavorful gravy, you’ll make this stew all the time.